For Immediate Release February 6, 2014

-I am running for an open seat on the School Board in the election this November.
-My goal is to serve our community by being an advocate and voice for our students, teachers and parents.
+I am running for re-election to the School Board in the election this November.
+My goal is to continue serving our community by being an advocate and voice for our students, teachers and parents.
 I believe that this will enhance the teaching and learning experience of students in our schools.

 I grew up in an educational environment, and have been involved in education for most of my life.
 My mother Virginia was an elementary school teacher for 35 years, 31 of which were spent at Altamahaw-Ossipee Elementary.
-My father Glenn taught high school math for six years, and then trained local school bus drivers in the Alamance-Burlington School System for 26 years.
+My father Glenn taught high school math for six years, and then trained local school bus drivers in Alamance County for 26 years.
 Growing up in this environment has given me a unique perspective on the Alamance-Burlington School System.

 My wife and I are both “natives” of Alamance County.
 We attended Elon Elementary, Western Middle, and Western Alamance High Schools.
 We were both in the band, and I also played piano and sang in the chorus.
 I took college preparatory classes while in high school, because my parents believed higher education was very important.
 I am thankful for many ABSS teachers who had an influence on my education and life.
 I take pride in being an alumnus of the Alamance-Burlington School System, and in seeing the success of our current students.
 All students in our school system deserve to have a great educational experience.

-My wife Audrey and I have been married for 18 years, and we have two daughters.
-Our youngest daughter is in the first grade at Elon Elementary School, and our oldest daughter is in the eight grade at Western Middle School.
-We are members of Agape Baptist Church in Mebane, where I play the piano and teach the teen Sunday school class.
+My wife Audrey and I have been married for 22 years, and we have two daughters.
+Our youngest daughter is in the fourth grade at Elon Elementary School, and our oldest daughter is in the eleventh grade at Western Alamance High School.
+We are members of Agape Baptist Church in Mebane, where I play the piano, have taught the teen Sunday school class, and have taken our teens on inner-city service mission trips.
 I believe being a current parent of children in the Alamance-Burlington School System and working with teens in the community motivates me to work hard to ensure our schools offer the best educational experience possible.